ChristopherDrum/pez/README.md

 [It's super simple to compile](https://github.com/DavidKinder/Inform6#using-inform-6) and we can trivially modify its compilation to point to `cosmocc`.<br>From inside the `inform6` repo folder:<br>`cosmocc -o inform6 *.c -mtiny`

 ## [DialogC](https://linusakesson.net/dialog/index.php)
-A newcomer to the scene, the interactive fiction community is working to keep the project alive (appears to have been abandoned?)
-[The Dialog language is quite different to Inform](https://linusakesson.net/dialog/index.php), taking a very Prolog "logic based" approach.
+A newcomer to the scene, the interactive fiction community [is working to keep the project alive.](https://github.com/Dialog-IF) The Dialog language [is quite different to Inform](https://linusakesson.net/dialog/index.php), taking a very Prolog "logic based" approach.
 This is conceptually similar to the changes made in Inform from v6 to v7.

 Where Inform7 takes a "literate" and "English language-like" approach, Dialog looks and feels more like a "typical" programming language.
-However, at the end of the day it compiles itself down to the same z-machine opcodes as Inform.
+However, at the end of the day it can compile itself down to the same z-machine opcodes as Inform.

 Dialog can only target .z5 and higher for its builds, which will run on the `dfrotz` interpreter.
-I tested with compiling a .z8 file using this APE build and it ran perfectly in Status Line, so I feel confident an APE-based workflow for Dialog will be sound.
+I test compiled a .z8 file using an APE build of Dialog and it ran perfectly in Status Line, so I feel confident an APE-based workflow for Dialog will be sound.

 ### Building DialogC
 Source can be downloaded from: https://hd0.linusakesson.net/files/dialog-0m03_0_46.zip